Geryon/st-mp/README.md

 ansible-playbook -i localhost, sanitycheck.yml -e 'secure_dir="/path/to/secure" hostname="test.st-mp.com"' -t remote
 ```

-The later method will not create a status page but intsead if there is a failure, Ansible will report a failure of the playbook and the error returned will be the relevant problem the sanity check found.
+The latter method will not create a status page but intsead if there is a failure, Ansible will report a failure of the playbook and the error returned will be the relevant problem the sanity check found.

 ## profile.yml

-This playbook can be ran against an existing instance.
+This playbook can be run against an existing instance.
 It's everything required to configure an EC2 instance.
 Additionally, by limiting which tags are applied, it can be used to simply deploy an updated version of the website, as in this example:

 ```
 ansible-playbook -i test.st-mp.com, profile.yml -e 'secure_dir="/path/to/secure"' -t deploy